noorulhkhan/Go-Spotify-API/README.txt

 Database:
-	sqlite3 is used
+	sqlite3 is used instead of MySQL
 	3 tables created - tracks, images, artists
-	2 relationship tables - track_artists, track_images

 Code & build:
 	; latest code is on dev branch